-Source's duties as adj to HIMMAR consisted almost entirely of providing personal services - quarters, entertainment, transportation, etc - for HIMALER's guests.
-His execution of these duties was so pleasing to HIMALER and his guests that source retained the position throughout the war years, except for brief periods of military training.
+Source's duties as adj to HIMMAR consisted almost entirely of providing personal services - quarters, entertainment, trans-portation, etc - for HIMALER's guests.
+His execution of these du-ties was so pleasing to HIMMLER and his guests that source retained the position throughout the war years, except for brief periods of military training.

-PW mentioned the following persons as frequent guests of HIMMLER: FUNK, SPEER, NAUMANN, DOENITZ, JODL, WARLIMONT, PUTTKAMMER, BAUMBACH, GUDERIAN, ZEITZLER, and the Gauleiters KOCH, FOSTER, HANKE and GREISER.
-In his last CP, at ZIETHEN Castle, WUSTRAU (NW of BERLIN), HIMMLER received the following guests:
+PW mentioned the following persons as frequent guests of HIMMLER: FUNK, SPEER, NAUMANN, DOENITZ, JODL, VARLIMONT, PUTTKAMIER, BAUMBACH, GUDERIAN, ZEITZLER, and the Gauleiters KOCH, FOSTER, HANKE and GREI-SER.
+In his last CP, at ZIETHEN Castle, MUSTRAU (NW of BERLIN), HIMMLER received the following guests: N

-BODIN

-Manufacturer of the PANZERFAUST

-POHL, SS-OGRUF (Lt Gen) Chief of WIRTSCHAFTS- UND VERWALTUNGS-A.T (Economic and Administration Office)

-HILDENBRAND, SS-OGRUF SS and Police Chief of Silesia (Lt Gen) 2.
-HIMMLER'S DOCUMENTS AND VALUABLES a.
-Locations

-CP, SALZBURG) CP, WUSTRAU

-All documents at these CP's were burned, source claims.
+NARA RG 238, Microfilm M1270, Interrogation Records Roll Nuernberg, BODIN Manufacturer of the PANZERFAUST POHL, SS-OGRUF (Lt Gen) Chief of WIRTSCHAFTS- UND VERWALTUNGS-A.T (Economic and Administration Office) HILDENBRAND, SS-OGRUF SS and Police Chief of Silesia (Lt Gen) 2.
+HIMMLER'S DOCUMENTS AND VALUABLES at a.
+Locations Prepared for War Crimes Proceedings CP, SALZBURG) CP, WUSTRAU All documents at these CP's were burned, source claims.
 Alternate CP, FRANKENHAUSEN, Taken by American forces early in Apr.
 Most important files were Thuringia here.
 WEWELSBURG Castle, near PA- Many valuables were stored here.
-DERBORN, Westphalia

-Old salt mines, HALLEIN (S of SALZBURG)

-Personal property belonging to HIMMLER was stored here.

-HIMMLER'S house, LINDI FYCHT, GMUND/TEGERNSEE

-BAUMERT (See below) told source no property had been removed from here.

-b.
-Source believes that SS-OGRUF (Lt Gen) WOLF, SS and Police Chief, Italy, has information concerning HILLLER's documents and property.
+DERBORN, Westphalia Old salt mines, HALLEIN (S of SALZBURG) Personal property belonging to HIMMLER was stored here.
+HIMMLER's house, LINDA FYCHT, GMUND/TEGERNSEE LINDEN-BAUMERT (See below) told source no property had been removed from here. b.
+Source believes that SS-OGRUF (Lt Gen) WOLF, SS and Police Chief, Italy, has information concerning HILLIER's documents and property.
 WOLF was in BOZEN 4 May 45.
-Source also believes that SS-STAF (Col) BAUMERT (See 4b below) has information on this subject.

-3. HIMMLER AND ASTRONOMY

-Source claims that HIMMLER was a believer in Glacial Cosmogony.
-By converting the common man to this belief, he hoped to save him from the "illusions" preached by Christianity.
+Source also be-lieves that SS-STAF (Col) BAUMERT (See 4b below) has information on this subject.
+3. HIMMLER AND ASTRONOMY Source claims that HIMMLER was a believer in Glacial Cosmogony.
+By converting the common man to this belief, he hoped to save him from the "iliusions" preached by Christianity.
 To further his aims, HIMMLER wanted to make it possible for everyone to observe the phe-